-- 1.22 Whilst it would be reasonable to claim this beyond the 5-6 square km that is physically and perceptually affected, the statement that there will be a negligible effect in landscape character beyond the appear site itself is incorrect in my opinion.
-It is clearly evident when walking west down the Coventry Way that a change across the appeal site will also significantly alter the area across which the Coventry Way traverses.
-The same is true to the west, where a change in outlook from elevated areas of countryside will lead to a significant change in the way the landscape character is perceived. - 1.23 As with visual receptors (discussed below), the LVA appears to underplay the short and long-term effects on the site and it's the landscape which surrounds it from a landscape perspective.
+1.22 Whilst it would be reasonable to claim this beyond the 5-6 square km that is physically and perceptually affected, the statement that there will be a negligible effect in landscape character beyond the appear site itself is incorrect in my opinion, because of the nature of the site, located across an obvious hill, separated by two valleys.
+It is clearly evident when walking west down the

+Coventry Way, through something of a natural amphitheatre with panoramic views across to the site, and characterised by it, that a change across the appeal site will also significantly alter the whole area across which the Coventry Way traverses.
+The same is true to the west, where a change in outlook from elevated areas of countryside will lead to a significant change in the way the landscape character, and views, both static and sequential, are perceived.

+1.23 As with visual receptors, the LVA appears to underplay the short and long-term effects on the site and the landscape which surrounds it.
 Considering the site is currently rural agricultural land, with scenic qualities, and would experience a large scale change for 40 years due to the proposed development, it is considered highly unlikely that no important adverse effects would be identified in relation to the landscape beyond the appeal site itself.
+Planting hedges will at best help filter lower level views, but not screen them, especially in winter.
+Vegetation takes a long time to grow.